Karrie Delaney

-Karrie K. Delaney (born December 5, 1978) is a Democratic member of the Virginia House of Delegates.
-She was first elected in 2017, and represents the 67th district in the Fairfax and Loudoun County suburbs of Washington, D.C.
-Before her election as state delegate Delaney served on numerous boards and commissions in Virginia.
-She served on the West Melbourne, Florida city council before moving to Northern Virginia.
+Karrie Kristine Delaney (born December 5, 1978) is an American politician serving as a Democratic member of the Virginia House of Delegates since 2018.
+She was first elected in 2017 defeating incumbent Republican Jim LeMunyon, and represents the 9th district based in western Fairfax County.
+The district encompasses Bull Run, Centreville, Chantilly, and Greenbriar.
+Before her election as state delegate, Delaney served on numerous boards and commissions in Virginia.
+She previously served on the West Melbourne, Florida city council as a Republican before moving to Northern Virginia.

 Political career

 In 2017, Delaney ran for the Virginia House of Delegates for the 67th district, then held by Republican incumbent James LeMunyon.
 Delaney won the June 2017 Democratic primary with 65% of the vote, defeating two other candidates.
 In the general election, Delaney defeated LeMunyon by a 58-42 margin.